-TOHA has gone virtual!
-Join us for our (virtual) conference on September 11-12, 2020 via Zoom.
-Although it may look different this year, we are committed to bringing you quality presentations and programming that highlights and promotes the use and good practices of oral history research across the state.
+TOHA’s (virtual) conference was held on September 11-12, 2020 via Zoom.
+Although it looked different this year, we were able to bring participants quality presentations and programming that highlighted and promoted the use and good practices of oral history research across the state.

-We look forward to virtually engaging with attendees from across the state, nation, and world.
-This year's conference is hosted by Baylor University Institute for Oral History which has served as the host institution for TOHA for 37 years and is celebrating its 50th year as a program at Baylor University.
+This year we were able to engage with attendees from across the state, nation, and world.
+This year's conference was hosted by Baylor University Institute for Oral History which has served as the host institution for TOHA for 37 years and recently celebrated its 50th year as a program at Baylor University.

 We understand that COVID-19 has had an impact on many individual physically and financially.
 In lieu of a workshop fee, we are accepting “pay as you can” donations to help pay our workshop speaker as well as support the operations of TOHA.
 Any donation of $15 or more will apply towards a year of TOHA membership.
 Donations can be mailed directly to TOHA or sent via Venmo.
 More information and instruction will be given after registering.